Get to know us!

 U.S. Fish and Wildlife Service, Arcata

 Taylor earned her B.S. in Marine Science from the University of Delaware, with a minor in Public Policy in 2015.
 After graduating, Taylor worked for Delaware Fish and Wildlife as a biological aide on Delaware’s Juvenile Trawl Survey.
 Through this work Taylor gained experience in fishery independent data collection, as well as age and growth techniques.
 Her master’s work at the University of Southern Mississippi focused on the biostatistical and fishery characteristics of Atlantic Chub Mackerel (Scomber colias) from the New England and Mid-Atlantic regions.
 Taylor joined the USFWS as a fish biologist in 2018.
-Taylor is lead on the Klamath Temperature Monitoring project and team lead on the annelid monitoring survey.
+Taylor is lead on the Klamath Temperature Monitoring Program and team lead on the Annelid Monitoring Program in collaboration with Oregon State University.

 Tim Hayden